LibreCAD/docs/ref/coordinates.rst

 Placing Entities
 -----------------

+There are two methods for defineing coordinates when drawing entities in LibreCAD.
+Users can use either the keyboard or a pointing device such as a mouse.

 .. _keyboard:

 Keyboard
 ~~~~~~~~

-In LibreCAD lines, points, arcs, polylines, circles and many more entities can be drawn and placed in a drawing using either *Absolute* or *Relative* coordinate input.

-To input coordinate value points in LibreCAD you can type the values in the command line or inside a 'text input box' (presented by tool options requiring distance,angle etc...).
+Coordinate value can be typed at the command line or inside a 'text input box' (presented by tool options requiring distance, angle, etc...).
 This method is 100% precise.

 Mouse